Learn how to manage a Registered Retirement Income Fund (RRIF)

 However, don’t forget about having a plan in place for converting your RRSP.

-According to Educators Certified Financial Planner professional Lisa Raponi, “Many educators retire earlier than the average Canadian, so it’s especially important for them to include sufficient time for developing the right RRSP conversion strategy.”
+According to Educators Certified Financial Planner professional Lisa Raponi, “Many educators retire earlier than the average Canadian, so it’s especially important for them to allow sufficient time for developing the right RRSP conversion strategy.”

 When it comes to converting your own RRSP, here’s what you need to consider: